arochadaniel/zip-lookup/README.md

 After that, in another terminal enter the `frontend` folder and run `npm start`.

-With both servers running, you can test the application in your browser[http://localhost:3000].
+With both servers running, you can test the application frontend in your [browser](http://localhost:3000), or you can query the server directly via Apollo in your [browser](http://localhost:4000).

 ## To improve